 - If not click on reset, when ask for confirmation click reset again and reboot your PC.

-- Check whether the problem solved or not.
+- Check whether the problem is solved or not.

 Uninstall and reinstall the Game Bar